 10 major infrastructure projects

 We have committed to deliver 10 key infrastructure projects in metro and regional areas, on time and on budget by the end of 2024.
-The timelines for these are shown below.
+The timelines and latest information on each project can be found on the individual project’s website below.

 Accelerating local infrastructure

 The Premier is committed to ensuring that everyone in NSW gets their fair share of infrastructure and that projects of local importance are delivered across the state.

 To achieve this, we are focusing on a dynamic list of nearly 90 local infrastructure projects across NSW.
 The projects are tracked and monitored by a specialist delivery team, including Infrastructure NSW (INSW), to ensure the projects are successfully delivered or on track to be delivered.